-Crime levels are low but take sensible precautions with your personal safety.
+Crime levels are low but incidences of criminality have increased in recent months - take sensible precautions with your personal safety.
 Don’t walk around late at night alone.
 Keep valuables, particularly cameras and passports, out of sight.
 Keep a photocopy of the personal details page of your passport in a safe place, or with friends or family in the UK.

 A large proportion of the population has access to arms under the government of Eritrea’s civilian militia programme.
-We have no evidence that these weapons have increased the threat of violent crime.
+We have no evidence that these weapons increase the threat of violent crime.

 The FCO advise against all travel within 25 km of Eritrea’s border with Djibouti.
 In 2008 there was fighting between Djibouti and Eritrea after an incursion of Eritrean forces into the disputed Djibouti border region.
 Though relations have improved, the situation remains unresolved.